In 'Catch And Kill,' Ronan Farrow Offers A Damning Portrait Of A Conflicted NBC

 After The New Yorker piece came out, executives at NBC, Farrow writes, were "reaching out, saying they knew I had a new book coming out — I'd managed to finish the foreign policy book I'd ignored for so long — and they'd be happy to consider having me back on air to promote it, if I'd come in and reach a formal agreement about not rehashing the past."

-Outside of NBC, other names pop up in the book as well: Hillary Clinton cancels an interview with Farrow after her press person tells him, "[W]e know about the big story you're on...it's a concern for us."
-The man, Nick Merrill, later claimed the cancellation was unrelated.
+Outside NBC, other names pop up in the book as well: Hillary Clinton cancels an interview with Farrow after her press person tells him: "[W]e know about the big story you're on ... it's a concern for us."
+The man, Nick Merrill, later said the cancellation was unrelated.
 George Pataki, the former governor of New York, personally calls Weinstein to warn him of Farrow's reporting.
-The high-powered lawyer Lisa Bloom, one of the notable villains of She Said, courts Farrow, not disclosing that she was working for Weinstein.
+The high-powered lawyer Lisa Bloom, one of the notable villains of She Said, courts Farrow, not disclosing that she is working for Weinstein.

-While Weinstein was making threatening calls to NBC executives, his allies at the National Enquirer were digging into Matt Lauer, apparently hoping to make it harder for NBC to publish allegations.
+While Weinstein was making threatening calls to NBC executives, his allies at the National Enquirer were digging into Lauer, apparently hoping to make it harder for NBC to publish allegations.

 All the while, Weinstein was waging a desperate war to crush the story.
 Farrow is trailed throughout the book by private investigators working for the shady Israeli intelligence firm Black Cube.
-They follow him to work, watch his house, and compile dossiers on his family members.
-AMI, the parent company of the National Enquirer, was also having people in Farrow's orbit surveilled, according to employees who spoke to Farrow.
-That investigator briefly followed Farrow's partner before deciding his routine was too predictable. "'I'm interesting!'
+They follow him to work, watch his house and compile dossiers on his family members.
+American Media Inc., the parent company of the National Enquirer, was also having people in Farrow's orbit surveilled, according to employees who spoke to Farrow.
+That investigator briefly followed Farrow's partner before deciding his routine was too predictable. " 'I'm interesting!'
 Jonathan said, when I told him.
 'I am a very interesting person!
-I went to an escape room!'"
-(For all its horrors, Catch and Kill is often sweetly funny).
+I went to an escape room!' " (For all its horrors, Catch and Kill is often sweetly funny.)

-Ultimately, Weinstein believed that Farrow's weak point was his immediate family: His sister, Dylan Farrow, has maintained for years that their father Woody Allen molested her when she was a kid.
+Ultimately, Weinstein believed that Farrow's weak point was his immediate family: His sister Dylan Farrow has maintained for years that their father, Woody Allen, molested her when she was a kid.

 "You couldn't save someone you love, and now you think you can save everyone," spits Weinstein in one of many angry calls with Farrow.
 His bosses at NBC make the same point more gently: that he is too close, or too invested in the story because of his sister.
 But instead of a liability, Dylan Farrow appears throughout the book as a force of reason and compassion, urging her brother to do the right thing.
 "I know what it's like to have people stop fighting for you," she said.